serengil/deepface/README.md

 ## FAQ and Troubleshooting

 If you believe you have identified a bug or encountered a limitation in DeepFace that is not covered in the [existing issues](https://github.com/serengil/deepface/issues) or [closed issues](https://github.com/serengil/deepface/issues?q=is%3Aissue+is%3Aclosed), kindly open a new issue.
-Ensure that your submission includes clear and detailed reproduction steps, such as your Python version, your DeepFace version (provided by `DeepFace.__version__`), versions of dependent packages (provided by pip freeze), specifics of any exception messages, details about how you are calling DeepFace, and the input image(s) you are using.
+Ensure that your submission includes clear and detailed reproduction steps, such as your Python version, your DeepFace version, versions of dependent packages (provided by pip freeze), specifics of any exception messages, details about how you are calling DeepFace, and the input image(s) you are using.

-Additionally, it is possible to encounter issues due to recently released dependencies, primarily Python itself or TensorFlow.
-It is recommended to synchronize your dependencies with the versions [specified in my environment](https://github.com/serengil/deepface/blob/master/requirements_local) and [same python version](https://github.com/serengil/deepface/blob/master/Dockerfile#L2) not to have potential compatibility issues.

 ## Contribution